ThePeopleAlchemist Edit: HR, Business and Brexit – how is Brexit going to look now?

 - provide a blend of skills (Apprenticeship with no age restrictions?) creating intergenerational training

-- re-skill individuals and prioritise local talent which might become non-negotiable in time, exploring all recruitment channels and look at under-utilised groups.
+- Re-skill individuals and prioritise local talent, which might become non-negotiable in time, exploring all recruitment channels and looking at under-utilised groups.

-There is a big world out there and, although it mights be problematic in the short term, Brexit could be very exciting in terms of exploring the wealth of worldwide talents outside the EU - controlled immigration does not mean no immigration after all.
+There is a big world out there.
+So although it might be problematic in the short term, Brexit could be fascinating in exploring the wealth of worldwide talents outside the EU – controlled immigration does not mean any immigration after all.

-- Abraham Lincoln. ' I can't change the direction of the wind, but I can adjust my sails to always reach my destination'.
+‘ I can’t change the direction of the wind, but I can adjust my sails always to reach my destination’. – Jimmy Dean.

-Brexit will be the biggest HR Transformation programme ever which, if used effectively, could turn on its head all old paradigms about employment , employability - who can do what - and that could be really exciting .
+Brexit will be the most significant HR Transformation programme ever.
+If used effectively, it could turn on its head all old paradigms about employment, employability – who can do what – and that could be exciting.